rajrohit10/word_cloud-python/README.md

 # word_cloud-python
 Word Cloud Using Python
-This is the Final Project of the Coursera Course by Google on Python.
+This is the Final Project of the by Google's course on Python at  Coursera.
 This is a jupyter notebook file and  It was a fun project to do.